Fia-Hali/Orcacoin-JS/README.md

 # bip32 is for generating HD keys
 ```

-Previous versions of the library included classes for key management (ECPair, HDNode(->"bip32")) but now these have been separated into different libraries.
-This lowers the bundle size significantly if you don't need to perform any crypto functions (converting private to public keys and deriving HD keys).

-Typically we support the [Node Maintenance LTS version](https://github.com/nodejs/Release).
-TypeScript target will be set
-to the ECMAScript version in which all features are fully supported by current Active Node LTS.
-However, depending on adoption among other environments (browsers etc.) we may keep the target back a year or two.
-If in doubt, see the [main_ci.yml](.github/workflows/main_ci.yml) for what versions are used by our continuous integration tests.

-**WARNING**: We presently don't provide any tooling to verify that the release on `npm` matches GitHub.
-As such, you should verify anything downloaded by `npm` against your own verified copy.

 ## Usage
-Crypto is hard.

 When working with private keys, the random number generator is fundamentally one of the most important parts of any software you write.
 For random number generation, we *default* to the [`randombytes`](https://github.com/crypto-browserify/randombytes) module, which uses [`window.crypto.getRandomValues`](https://developer.mozilla.org/en-US/docs/Web/API/window.crypto.getRandomValues) in the browser, or Node js' [`crypto.randomBytes`](https://nodejs.org/api/crypto.html#crypto_crypto_randombytes_size_callback), depending on your build system.
 Although this default is ~OK, there is no simple way to detect if the underlying RNG provided is good enough, or if it is **catastrophically bad**.